nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Branches-view.md

 The tracked branch will be used as the default reference point for any fetch, or push activity to / from the remote.
 Additionally, the [Graph View](Graph-View.md#icons-used-in-the-graph-view) will display additional information, such as the relative number of commits ahead / behind the tracked branch.

+When you checkout and branch a local branch off a remote branch, git will automatically use the remote branch as the tracked upstream branch.
-You can change the tracked upstream branch for a local branch by clicking on the local branch in the Branches View and selecting **Set Tracked Branch**.
+However, you can change the tracked upstream branch for a local branch by clicking on the local branch in the Branches View and selecting **Set Tracked Branch**.

 ![Set Tracked Remote Upstream](../images/Branch-View-Set-Remote-Upstream.png)

 #### Note:
 > You may need to refresh the remote refs to get the latest status of the tracked branch, e.g. by using the _Fetch_ or _Pull_ commands

 ## Tag-Grouping